What is the Vegas Rule, why is it important and when is it used?

 - In the annual appraisal interview, where supervisors and employees not only discuss the results and performance of the past year, but also plans, considerations and wishes for the coming year.

-- At the retrospective in Scrum, where the development team including Scrum Master and, if necessary, the Product Owner discuss the optimisation of the cooperation.
+- At the retrospective in Scrum, where the developers including Scrum Master and, if necessary, the Product Owner discuss the optimisation of the cooperation.

 - For project reviews as a follow-up of a project phase or a project.